Friends of the AHG

 Pioneering glass – A web site devoted to drinking glasses made in England and for English people in the 17th century.

-Roman Glassmakers – The website of the glassmakers Mark Taylor and David Hill who specialise in reproducing a wide range of reproductions of Roman glass vessels.
+The Glassmakers – The website of the glassmakers Mark Taylor and David Hill who specialise in reproducing a wide range of reproductions of Roman glass vessels.

 Roman Glass Bangles – Website run by member Tatiana Ivleva, including up-to-date bibliographies on Roman glass bangles in various countries.